oc-rs/understandingreligion/understandingreligion/content/p/world-religions-paradigm.md

 ---
 Title: The World Religions Paradigm
 Abstract: When the category of religion is used to describe 'world religions', it is often in a way that turns multiple diverse traditions, philosophies, and practices, into one single entity for the sake of simplicity.
 Author: Luke Burns

-Categories: ['Perspectives']
+Categories:
+- Perspectives
-Tags: ['religious studies']
+Tags:
+- religious studies
 Image: world-religion.jpg
 PublishDate: 2020-10-30
 LastModifiedDate: 2020-10-30

--Books:
+"-Books":
+Featured: true
+toc: true

 ---
 # Introduction